 There are solutions to your tax problems that allow you to avoid IRS wage garnishments.
-Negotiated installment plans and settlement offers both accomplish the same thing as a wage garnishment.
-When installment plans or settlement offers are negotiated by tax professionals, your needs are much more likely to be taken into account.
+Installment plans and reduction offers through the fresh start initiative both accomplish the same thing.
+When resolutions of tax issues are taken on by tax professionals, your needs are much more likely to be taken into account.

-If you have ever personally tried to deal with the IRS regarding your back tax bills, you know that it can be extremely difficult to do any negotiation on your own.
+If you have ever personally tried to deal with the IRS regarding your back tax bills, you know that it can be extremely difficult to do any tax reduction on your own.
 The notices you receive, the liens on your property, the garnishment of your wages, all of these actions taken by the IRS are protected by law.
-Many people simply feel helpless in extreme tax debt situations and can lose a lot of time and money dealing with their problems.
+Many people simply feel helpless in extreme tax liabilities situations and can lose a lot of time and money dealing with their problems.

 The U.S. Tax Code law book is seven inches wide.
 In it, there are more than two million words that outline every detail of how, when, and what taxes are to be paid in nearly every feasible situation for every American.
 Most people don’t have an inkling of all the information contained in these laws, and the IRS knows this.

-Tax debt negotiation is best left to the professionals.
-The elite group of attorneys and specialists at Tax Tiger have vast experience in the tax field, and we know how to negotiate with the IRS regarding your tax debt.
+Past tax reduction is best left to the professionals.
+The elite group of attorneys and specialists at Tax Tiger have vast experience in the tax field, and we know how to work with the IRS regarding your tax problems.
 We stay up to date on all the newest laws and regulations and work diligently on every one of our cases to attain the best outcome possible.

-We are masters at negotiation and have a solid reputation with the IRS as well as with our clients.
-When it comes down to it, we recognize that the IRS would rather have some money than no money, so we will fight for a fair settlement to save you money and to pacify the IRS.
+We are masters at working with, and have a solid reputation with, the IRS as well as with our clients.
+When it comes down to it, we recognize that the IRS would rather have some money than no money, so we will fight for a fair resolution to save you money and to pacify the IRS.
 The art of this process, and more importantly the outcome, is what we love because we get to successfully help people put their lives back together, even when they felt that it was impossible.

 The Trust Fund Recovery Penalty is commonly known as the 100% penalty.
 The penalty is assessed for the Trust Funds not paid.
 Trust Funds are the money you withhold from your employee’s paycheck, which includes federal income tax and the employee’s share of FICA and Medicare.
 This money is held in trust until you pay it to the Internal Revenue Service.